Patient Protection and Affordable Care Act (ACA)

 Employer Mandate Tax Penalty

-Starting in 2015, employers (aka large employers) with at least 50 employees — those who work at least 30 hours per week — will be required to provide health insurance to their employees or pay a tax penalty — referred to as the employer shared responsibility payment — of $2000 per employee or $3000 per employee if the health insurance that is being offered is unaffordable to the employees or inadequate and at least 1 of those employees receives, or is allowed to receive, a tax premium credit to purchase insurance on an ACA exchange.
-The corresponding figures for 2016 are $2160 and $3240.
+Since 2015, employers (aka large employers) with at least 50 employees — those who work at least 30 hours per week — are required to provide health insurance to their employees or pay a tax penalty — called the employer shared responsibility payment — of $2000 per employee or $3000 per employee if the health insurance that is being offered is unaffordable to the employees or inadequate and at least 1 of those employees receives, or is allowed to receive, a tax premium credit to purchase insurance on an ACA exchange.
+The corresponding figures for 2016 were $2160 and $3240.
 In calculating the penalty, the 1st30 employees are not counted.
 (This provision was set to begin in 2014, but it has been delayed by 1 year.)
 To be affordable, the employee's cost cannot exceed 9.5% of the employee's income or the plan's share of costs may not be less than 60%.
 Employers also must report the health insurance being provided on Form W-2s.

 Health Care Tax Credit